eagle840/killercoda-labs/MLflow/step1.md

 `mlflow run . -P alpha=0.5 --no-conda`{{exec}}

+(the '.' is the present directry, but can be replaced with a folder name)

 WIP : I think we use the mlflow run  since it uses the conda env by default, were as python train.py is in the present environment

-note the 'ID' of the output
+note the 'ID' of the output, and compare it against:

-(the '.' is the present directry, but can be replaced with a folder name)
+`mlflow runs list --experiment-id 0`{{exec}}

 `tree`{{exec}}